Chapter 20:

 "…I will."

-Her mother smiled again.
 "Great, now.
 Why don't you come on upstairs?
 Your dad managed to get off early today, and he'll probably be back soon.
 I'm just finishing up dinner now, and it'll be ready in a bit.
-You can try go over the list of places we were planning on visiting behind the counter.
-Our Japan trip is just three months away, y'know."
+You can go over the list of places we were planning on visiting behind the counter.
+Our Japan trip is just three months away.
+Gotta lock things down now."

 "R-right.
 Sure, I'll be up in a minute."

-Her mother gave her another quick hug before walking back towards the stairs.
+Another quick hug squeezed her before Jada walked towards the stairs.

 She knew this wasn't actually her mom.
-It was just a product of the simulation, and yet… it was so lifelike.
-The way she'd spoken, the way she'd moved and interacted, it'd felt so natural—just like the real deal.
+It was just a product of the simulation, and yet… it didn't feel that way.
+The way she'd spoken, the way she'd moved and hugged her, it'd felt so natural—just like the real deal.

 "…" But she couldn't lose herself.
 Not when she was here for a reason.

-She swallowed as she clutched her hands over her heart.
+She swallowed as her hands clutched over her heart.

 "…Just one more goodbye."